Remembering the Millennium Dome Exhibition (2000)

 The Body Zone inside the Millennium Dome

-Inside the Faith Zone, striking photo stories on tall pillars portrayed key life stages (e.g., Birth, Initiation, Family, Alive & Wonder, Learning, Death, Awakening, Marriage, and Community) from the perspective of nine major religions.
+Faith Zone: Tall pillars portrayed key life stages (e.g., Birth, Initiation, Family, Alive & Wonder, Learning, Death, Awakening, Marriage, and Community) through the lens of nine major religions.
+Moving through this space felt more contemplative than spectacular.
+Rather than offering answers, it encouraged reflection on life’s universal experiences.

 A woman reads the "How Shall I Live?" display in the Faith Zone